Rabbi Dana Saroken

 Spiritual Director & Founder

 Rabbi Dana Saroken is a Phi Beta Kappa graduate of the University of Arizona’s Honors Program with a Bachelor of Arts degree in political science and Jewish Studies.
-She went on to the Jewish Theological Seminary of America in New York City where she was ordained a Rabbi in 2004 .
+She went on to the Jewish Theological Seminary of America in New York City where she was ordained in 2004.
 She worked as the Educational Director for the “Up With People” an international organization best known for performing arts, community service and global education.
-Thereafter she became the Director of the Jewish Student Association at Georgetown University and subsequently as the Assistant Rabbi at the New City Jewish Center in New York.
-Rabbi Saroken joined Beth El in 2007 and was our first female Rabbi and is our Associate Rabbi.
-She and her husband Rafi have three children.
+Thereafter she became the Director of the Jewish Student Association at Georgetown University and subsequently the Assistant Rabbi at the New City Jewish Center in New York.
+Rabbi Saroken joined Beth El in 2007 and was its first female Rabbi.
+She and her husband Rafi Rone have three children.

 Rachel Siegal served as the Development Director for the Pearlstone Center for the past six years.
 Prior to that, she served for four years as a Vice President for the Associated’s Women’s Department and for the Annual Campaign.
 Born and raised in Cleveland, Rachel holds an MBA and a Masters in Jewish Communal Service from Brandeis University and an undergraduate degree in Judaic Studies and Africana Studies from Brown University.
 She and her husband Sam have three children.
 She is an active volunteer at Krieger Schechter Day School and with the Pearlstone Center.